Avalon - Palm Beach

 Avalon - Palm Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Avalon-Palm Beach was found to have below average cultural diversity, with 76.1% of its population born in Australia, 90.6% being citizens, and 93.7% speaking English only at home.
-The predominant religion in Avalon-Palm Beach is Christianity, comprising 43.4% of the population.
-Notably, Judaism is overrepresented, making up 0.5% compared to 0.3% across Greater Sydney.
+Avalon-Palm Beach was found to have a below average level of cultural diversity, with 76.1% of its population born in Australia, 90.6% being citizens, and 93.7% speaking English only at home as of the census conducted on 28 June 2016.
+The predominant religion in Avalon-Palm Beach was Christianity, comprising 43.4% of the population.
+However, Judaism was notably overrepresented, making up 0.5% of the population compared to the regional average of 0.8%.

 Frequently Asked Questions - Diversity